Tonbridge to Penshurst Walk

 2. Leave the churchyard through a metal kissing gate and take the right-hand of two grassy paths ahead, leaving the EVW.
 The path stays close to the hedge-topped stone wall guarding the manor house and then curves gently to the right.
 Cross the estate's driveway via two metal kissing gates and continue along a tree-lined avenue, in 75m merging with another grassy path from the left.

-3. Follow a track through the right-hand line of trees and continue on a broad grassy path heading N, at first alongside the avenue and then moving slightly away from it.
-In 300m go through a kissing gate in a fence and turn right to continue across the parkland, soon alongside a wooden fence with a line of clipped yew trees on the other side.
+3. Follow the path through the right-hand line of trees and across Penshurst Park, gradually moving away from the avenue.
+In 300m go through a kissing gate in a fence and turn half-right to continue across the parkland, later alongside a wooden fence with a line of clipped yew trees on the other side.

-4. After going through another gate the path turns left past the lifeless trunk of the veteran Sidney Oak? (with a plaque recording that it expired in 2016).
-Follow the grassy path up a gentle slope, through a gate and then up a broad tree-lined avenue.
+4. After going through another gate the path turns left past the lifeless stump of the veteran Sidney Oak? (designated one of the country's “Great British Trees” in 2002) and one of its replacements.
+Follow the grassy path up a gentle slope, through a side gate beside a wooden fieldgate and then up a broad tree-lined avenue.

 5. At the top turn right at a three-way footpath signpost to go along another broad tree-lined avenue for 1 km, with the short cut from §E rejoining from a path on the right halfway along.

-• If you want to end the walk here there are two tarmac paths (one on each side) leading up to the platforms of Leigh station.
-As there is no footbridge linking them check the timetable before deciding whether to go up to Platform 1 for a train to Redhill, or Platform 2 for a train to Tonbridge.
+• If you want to end the walk here there are two tarmac paths leading up to the platforms of Leigh station (with no footbridge linking them).
+Platform 1 is for trains to Redhill; Platform 2 for trains to Tonbridge.

 7. For the full walk carry on along the road to a T-junction, with the Fleur De Lis pub on the corner.
 Turn right and go along the B2027 for 250m, passing a restored water pump, the Village Stores and some attractive almshouses.
 Continue onto the north-western corner of the village green (crossing over the Alternative Walk's outward route).